OVERVIEW

 The mission of the Pittsburgh Land Bank is “to return unproductive real property to beneficial reuse through an equitable, transparent, public process, thereby revitalizing neighborhoods in line with community goals and needs,” as well as to “Support socially and economically diverse communities and strengthen the City’s tax base.”

-Now in 2023, nearly a decade since the Pittsburgh Land Bank’s inception, legislative changes have gone into effect to ease and quicken the agency’s ability to get vacant land out of limbo and back to active use have only taken effect over the last few months.
-They include a recent state law that allows the agency to bypass competitive and lengthy bidding processes and a local measure that gives the land bank transfer and acquisition capabilities –– which already seem effective in breaking the agency’s stagnation.
+Legislative changes have gone into effect to ease and quicken the agency’s ability to get vacant land out of limbo and back to active use have only taken effect over the last few months.
+They include a recent state law that allows the agency to bypass competitive and lengthy bidding processes and a local measure that gives the land bank transfer and acquisition capabilities –– which seemed effective in breaking the agency’s stagnation.
+And, in 2024, officials finally adopted the most critical elements — taxing agreements — necessary for its proper function.

 PCRG ADVOCACY & RESOURCES